 API Compatibility Policy¶

-This document explains the design policy on compatibilities of Chainer APIs.
+This documentation explains the design policy on compatibilities of Chainer APIs.
 Development team should follow this policy on deciding to add, extend, and change APIs and their behaviors.

-This document is written for both users and developers.
+This documentation is written for both users and developers.
 Users can decide the level of dependencies on Chainer’s implementations in their codes based on this document.
-Developers should read through this document before creating pull requests that contain changes on the interface.
-Note that this document may contain ambiguities on the level of supported compatibilities.
+Developers should read through this documentation before creating pull requests that contain changes on the interface.
+Note that this documentation may contain ambiguities on the level of supported compatibilities.

 This policy is applied to Chainer v2.0.0 and higher.
 Note that this policy is not applied to Chainer of lower versions.
 For older versions of Chainer, see the old version of API Compatiblity Policy.